nfdi4objects/n4o-graph-importer/README.md

 ## Usage

-This component can be used both as Docker image (recommended) and from sources (for development and testing).
+This component can be used both [as Docker image](https://github.com/nfdi4objects/n4o-graph-importer) (recommended) and from sources (for development and testing).
 In both cases the importer is executed via individual command line scripts.

+See [n4o-graph](https://github.com/nfdi4objects/n4o-graph) for full documentation of system architecture with all components.

 Two Docker volumes (or local directories) are used: